A note from Owner/Trainer Mike Deathe:

 My first goal in dealing with any aggressive dog will be management techniques that safeguard both the dog and the people around them.
 Then we can proceed with working on other training protocols.

 IF YOU SHOULD CHOOSE TO TRAIN A DOG THAT FALLS INTO THIS CATEGORY, OR ONE THAT HAS A BITE HISTORY, YOU ACCEPT ALL RESPONSIBILITY FOR THE ACTIONS OF THIS DOG.
 BE SURE YOU ARE WILLING TO PUT IN THE TIME, ATTENTION AND PRACTICE WITH THE DOG; NOT TO MENTION, ACCEPTING CIVIL AND LEGAL RESPONSIBILITIES.

 Other Unique Dog Training Scenarios:

-Cases dealing with Fear, Reactivity, Aggression or Separation Anxiety may have the first session will be splint into 2 video sessions so we can discuss questions, assign prep-work/homework… This may require the purchase of books, videos or equipment depending on the case and moving on to the in person portion of the training will not begin till completed.
+Cases dealing with Fear, Reactivity, Aggression or Separation Anxiety may have the first session will be split into 2 video sessions so we can discuss questions, assign prep-work/homework… This may require the purchase of books, videos or equipment depending on the case and moving on to the in-person portion of the training will not begin till completed.